pyspark average(avg) function

 +-------+-------+------------+--------+

-Method - 1 : Using select() method
+Avg(): Using select() method

 select() method is used to select the average value from the dataframe columns.
-It can take single or multipe columns at a time.
-It will take avg() function as parameter.
+It can take single or multiple columns at a time.

-But,we have to import avg function from pyspark.sql.functions
+But, we have to import avg function from pyspark.sql.functions

 dataframe.select(avg('column1'),............,avg('column n'))